steve1316/android-cv-bot-template/README.md

 ## MyAccessibilityService
 - Starts up the Accessibility Service to allow the ```Game``` class to execute gestures at specified (x,y) coordinates on the screen.
   - Supported gestures are: tap, swipe, and scroll via AccessibilityAction.
-- Note: If you suddenly encounter an error while trying to execute a gesture, it means that you must have terminated the application via Android Studio.
+- Note: If you encounter this Exception: ```kotlin.UninitializedPropertyAccessException: lateinit property instance has not been initialized```, it means that you must have terminated the application via Android Studio.
 This causes the Accessibility Service to bug out.
-This does not happen in regular use without interference from Android Studio or you can toggle on/off the Accessibility Service until the Toast message pops up signalling that the Service is now running.
+This does not happen in regular use without interference from Android Studio.
+To fix this, you can toggle on/off the Accessibility Service until the Toast message pops back up signalling that the Service is now running properly again.

 ## NotificationUtils
 - Allows the bot process to create and update Notifications to notify users of the status of the bot and whether or not the bot encounters an Exception.